On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Irreducibility of punctual Hilbert schemes on threefolds for

-In the case~\ref{ex:13421} the degree zero part of the tangent space is $12$-dimensional, while the possible homogeneous inverse systems are at most $10$-dimensional by Proposition~\ref{ref:13421:prop}, so by the base-and-tangent-to-fiber estimate the cell has dimension at most $2(k-1) - 1$.
+In the case~\ref{ex:13421} the degree zero part of the tangent space is $12$-dimensional, while the possible homogeneous inverse systems are at most $10$-dimensional by Proposition~\ref{ref:13421:prop}, so by the base-and-tangent-to-fiber estimate the stratum has dimension at most $19$.
 This concludes the last case and the whole proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{ref:irreducibility}] By~\cite{DJNT} we have $\Hilb_k(\mathbb{A}^n) = \HilbSmk(\mathbb{A}^n)$.
-Suppose $\HilbSmk(\mathbb{A}^n, 0)$ is reducible.
-By Proposition~\ref{ref:componentsLowerBound:prop} each of its components has dimension at least $2(k-1)$.
-These components are projective, so each of them has a \BBname{} cell of dimension at least $2(k-1)$.
-Consider a $\Gmult$-fixed point $[I]$ of such a cell.
-The ideal $I$ is graded and its the nonnegative part of the tangent space has dimension at least $2(k-1)$.
-The generic initial ideal $I_0$ of $I$ is Borel-fixed.
-By semicontinuity, both its cell and the nonnegative part of its tangent space have dimension at least $2(k-1)$.
-But by Propositions~\ref{ref:tangentSpacesToCells:prop},~\ref{ref:smallExceptionalCells:prop} there is a single such point, corresponding to $I_0 = (x_1, x_2, x_3^k)$.
+\begin{proof}[Proof of Theorem~\ref{ref:irreducibility}] By~\cite{DJNT} we have $\Hilb_k(\mathbb{A}^3) = \HilbSmk(\mathbb{A}^3)$.
+By Proposition~\ref{ref:componentsLowerBound:prop} each of the irreducible components of $\HilbSmk(\mathbb{A}^3, 0)$ has dimension at least $2(k-1)$.
+Take any such component $\mathcal{Z}$.
+There is a stratum $\HilbFunc{H}{3}$ which contains an open subset of this component, so the dimension of $\mathcal{Z}\cap \HilbFunc{H}{3}$ is at least $2(k-1)$.
+Consider a $\Gmult$-fixed point $[I]$ of this intersection.
+The ideal $I$ is graded and the nonnegative part of its tangent space to the Hilbert scheme has dimension at least $2(k-1)$.
+The generic initial ideal $I_0$ of $I$ is Borel-fixed~\cite[\S15.9]{EisView}.
+By semicontinuity, both its stratum and the nonnegative part of its tangent space have dimension at least $2(k-1)$.
+But by Propositions~\ref{ref:tangentSpacesToStrata:prop},~\ref{ref:smallExceptionalStrata:prop} there is a single such point, corresponding to $I_0 = (x_1, x_2, x_3^k)$.
+It follows that the generic initial ideal of $I$ is in the curvilinear locus, hence $I$ itself is in this locus.
+Thus the stratum of $I$ coincides with the stratum of $I_0$ which is equal to the curvilinear locus, so the chosen component lies in this locus.

-The nonnegative part of the tangent space at $(x_1, x_2, x_3^k)$ has dimension \emph{exactly} $2(k-1)$.
-By semicontinuity again, the nonnegative part of the tangent space at $I$ has dimension exactly $2(k-1)$.
-The deformation to the generic initial ideal is a curve inside the $\Gmult$-fixed locus, hence $I$ lies on the cell of $I_0$.
-But then since its tangent space has nonnegative part $2(k-1)$-dimensional, the point $[I]$ is a smooth point of $\Hilb_k^{+}(\mathbb{A}^n)$ so it lies in a single cell.
-The degeneration to $I_0 = (x_1, x_2, x_3^k)$ shows that $[I]$ lies in the curvilinear locus which is thus the unique cell containing $[I]$.
-Since $[I]$ was chosen in an arbitrary cell of dimension at least $2(k-1)$, this shows that there is a unique such component: the curvilinear locus.
 This concludes the proof. \end{proof}